hashiromer/Upwork-Jobs-scraper-/README.md

 2. I don't have to deal with HTML parsing, the api returns json which can be directly passed to downstream systems.

+# How to use

+1. Create a .env file and add the variables.

+2. Run go run main.go

 # Note

 The code uses Golang instead of Python because Upwork filters bots by checking TLS signatures of incoming requests.
 Unfortunately, I could not